 This section of the Manual sets out the Firm's approach to the FCA's product oversight and governance regime, the rules of which are set out in the PROD sourcebook.
-Appendix Q can be found in the Manual Appendices, and provides an assessment questionnaire for the Firm to complete in respect of each new and existing product and service as to their current compliance with the PROD rules, and thus an indication of further action that may be required.
+Appendix Q can be found in the Manual Appendices and provides assessment questionnaires for both the AR and Firm to complete in respect of each new and existing product and service as to their current compliance with the PROD rules, and thus an indication of further action that may be required.

 The PROD assessment should be completed when any new product or service is launched and also on an ad hoc basis (fund closes etc).
-Although much of the focus is on products, the rules also capture services and should be applied accordingly.
+Although much of the focus is on products, the rules also capture investment services and should be applied accordingly.